apike/allenpike.com/_posts/2025-04-30-post-chat-llm-ui.md

 I just made a typo, and a reasonable next action is for Grammarly to fix it.
 </div>

-I’ve [written at length about the tab completion pattern](https://allenpike.com/2025/tab-continuation-completion), where professional tools can adopt the pattern that we see in Cursor, where the user can press tab to take the next likely action.
+I’ve [written previously about the tab completion pattern](https://allenpike.com/2025/tab-continuation-completion), where professional tools can adopt the flow that we see in Cursor, where the user can press tab to take the next likely action.
 But this pattern can generalize all over our software – in so many cases, an LLM can provide a reasonable default title, label, or otherwise relieve us from repetitive work.
-Over time, this frees us to think more about the creative and meaningful aspect of what we’re doing.
+Over time, this frees us to think more about the creative and meaningful aspects of what we’re doing.

 ## Final Boss: Completely Generated UI